olstakh/XUnit-v3-IntegrationTesting/README.md

 # Common questions

-Q. Why do i need to change `Fact` to `FactDependsOn` for all the tests, and not just for those that have dependencies?
+Q. Why do i need to use `FactDependsOn` instead of `Fact`?
-A. `FactDependsOn` implements `IBeforeAfterTestAttribute` interface, making note of a current test result, in case someone depends on it.
-Otherwise if a test with `FactDependsOn` attribute depends on a test with `Fact` attribute - it will always be skipped.
-If you'd rather not change your attributes, use `DependencySkippingFramework` which handles collection-level skipping at the runner level for all test attributes.
+A. `FactDependsOn` contains built-in skip logic that checks whether upstream dependencies (both test-level and collection-level) have passed before running the test.
+A regular `[Fact]` has no such logic, so it will run even when its dependencies have failed.
+You need `FactDependsOn` when declaring test-level dependencies via the `Dependencies` property, or when tests belong to collections with `[DependsOnCollections]` / `[DependsOnClasses]` attributes.
+If you'd rather not change your attributes, use `DependencySkippingFramework` which handles collection-level skipping at the runner level for all test attributes — though method-level dependencies still require `[FactDependsOn]`.

 Q. I have a custom `SkipWhen` / `SkipUnless` / `SkipType` properties defined in `Fact` attribute - will they be respected when it's `FactDependsOn` attribute?
 A. Yes.
 When decision is computed whether or not to skip the test - first the original `SkipWhen` / `SkipUnless` is executed, and if the result is that we should proceed - then dependency logic will be run.
 The original `Skip` message (defined by user) is appended with `or One or more dependencies were skipped or had failed.`